jacobsalzberg/ulanzi-usd-brl-plugin/com.ulanzi.usdbrlex.ulanziPlugin/QUICK_START_GUIDE.md

 - Should show ~5.39 BRL (close to Google's rate)
 - Rates update in real-time and may vary slightly

-**If the plugin stops working:**
+**If the plugin stops working after closing browser:**
-1. Close the browser tab with the plugin service
+- **Cause**: The plugin needs the browser page to stay open (until officially published)
+- **Solution**:
-2. Run `start-plugin-service.bat` again
+  1. Run `start-plugin-service.bat` again
-3. The plugin will reconnect automatically
+  2. The plugin will reconnect automatically
+  3. Your settings are preserved
+- **Future**: This won't be needed once the plugin is in the official store

 ## 💡 Pro Tips